 More people are keeping their cars longer than ever before.
 The days of trading in a vehicle after two years seem to be over for a growing part of the US populace who have decided to keep their cars and drive them until they drop.
-In today’s economy many owners hang onto their older cars because they can’t afford a new one.
+In today’s economy, many owners hang onto their older cars because they can’t afford a new one.

 Keeping an older car running well can be a daunting task when you’re unfamiliar with what to do.
 What should you do first?
 Last?
 What things can you ignore and what things do you ignore at your (and your car’s) peril?
-There’s a lot of think about.
+There’s a lot to think about.

 Being proactive in the maintenance of your older vehicle will extend its life and save you money.
 Consider the following areas to target.

 Change the oil every 5,000 to 7,000 miles, which is fine for most vehicles.
 If you drive under severe service conditions (dusty environments, lots of short trips in cold weather), you should change it a little more often.
 Exactly how often is best dictated by whatever the vehicle owner’s manual says.

 Some oil change places push high mileage oils for older cars.
 These high mileage oils are supposed to be formulated with higher doses of additives to prevent oil burn-off and deposits.
 It certainly doesn’t hurt to use a high mileage oil like this or even to use synthetic oil.
 But the frequency and regularity with which you change the oil is the most important factor.

 Brakes are one of your vehicle’s most important safety features and you should replace brake pads and shoes when they wear out.
 How often you need to do this depends on your driving habits and where you drive.
 Lots of city driving with stops and starts will wear the brake pads faster.
 So will towing trailers and carrying loads.
 On average, pads may last 30,000 to 40,000 miles.
 Some more expensive pads can last twice as long.